MicrosoftDocs/Contribute/Contribute/full-workflow.md

 ---
 # required metadata

-title: Contributor guide - GitHub contribution workflow for major or long-running changes
+title: GitHub contribution workflow for major or long-running changes
 description: Shows you how to use the "major" contributor workflow to make contributions to docs.microsoft.com articles.
 author: bryanla
 ms.author: bryanla